Oak Grove Community Council 2023 Board of Directors

 Board Member at Large

 Mark and Kirk live in the Concord School area and enjoy being close to the school and the Trolley Trail.
-They can be seen walking their dog Chuck on the Trolley Trail to Stringfield Family Park and downtown Oak Grove for some good coffee and conversation.
-Mark and Kirk enjoy being grandparents to two granddaughters and a grandson on the way.
+They can be seen walking their goldendoodle Rupert, on the Trolley Trail to Stringfield Family Park and downtown Oak Grove for some good coffee and conversation.
+Mark and Kirk enjoy being grandparents to two granddaughters and a grandson.

-Mark is a retired architect, AIA Emeritus, of 4 years, previously a Project Manger for ZGF Architects, in Portland.
+Mark is a retired architect of 43 years, previously a Project Manger for ZGF Architects in Portland.
 His career was devoted to design and construction projects in the healthcare industry here in the Portland/Vancouver area and throughout the United States.

 Rich has long been active in national and regional organizations.
 He was a volunteer firefighter for 30 years and, along with his wife, home-schooled their four children.